pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 ### Explanations

-1. We need a public variable to turn on the "looping" mode.
+1. We need a public variable to turn on the "looping" mode in the "Inspector" view.
-2. We need a private variable to store the children.
+2. We also have to use a private variable to store the layer children.
 3. In the `Start()` method, we set the `backgroundPart` list with the children that have a renderer.
-Thanks to a bit of [LINQ][linq_link], we order them by their `X` position.
+Thanks to a bit of [LINQ][linq_link], we order them by their `X` position and put the leftmost at the first position of the array.
-4. In the `Update()` method, if the `isLooping` flag is set to true, we get the first child and we test if it's completely outside th camera field.
-When it's the case, we change its position to be after the last child, and we put it at the last position of `backgroundPart` list.
+4. In the `Update()` method, if the `isLooping` flag is set to `true`, we retrieve the first child stored in the `backgroundPart` list.
+We test if it's completely outside the camera field.
+When it's the case, we change its position to be after the last (rightmost) child.
+Finally, we put it at the last position of `backgroundPart` list.

 Indeed, the `backgroundPart` is the exact representation of what is happening in the scene.